Future GPX Cyber Formula: Video games

 The series has been adapted into several video games, including an eponymous sugoroku game for the Game Boy (Barrier, February 28, 1992), an eponymous top-down racing game for the Super Famicom (Takara, March 19, 1992, released in North America as Cyber Spin), and a choice-based adventure game for the PlayStation titled Future GPX Cyber Formula: New Challenger (サイバーフォーミュラ 新たなる挑戦者, Fyūchā Guranpuri Saibā Fōmyura Aratanaru Chōsensha) (VAP, March 18, 1999) where players take on the role of an original character, Seiichirō Shiba, a rookie driver, and enter a special race across the American continent called "Extreme Speed".
-The series has also been adapted into the Road to the Infinity series of real-time racing games published by Sunrise Interactive for the PlayStation 2, GameCube and PlayStation Portable between 2003-2008, and the Sin Cyber Grand Prix series of Sunrise-approved doujin PC games published by PROJECT YNP between 2003-2018.
+The series has also been adapted into the Road to the Infinity series of real-time racing games published by Sunrise Interactive for the PlayStation 2, GameCube and PlayStation Portable between 2003–2008, and the Sin Cyber Grand Prix series of Sunrise-approved doujin PC games published by Project YNP between 2003–2018.
+Another video game in the series, titled Future GPX Cyber Formula: Spiral is in development.

+Staff

+All series/arcs were animated by Sunrise and directed by Mitsuo Fukuda.